jrwang20/take-home-exercise/README.md

 This project is the take home exercise of validity software engineer intern interview

 ## How to use
-1. git clone the project
+1. git clone or download the project
 2. go to the /takehome directory
 3. ensure the port 8099 has not been used, then run:
 ```Bash